cosmos/interchain-security/docs/docs/adrs/adr-018-remove-vscmatured.md

 #### State

-Add the following key prefixes to the state:
+Add the following key prefix to the state:

 - `ConsumerAddrsToPruneV2BytePrefix` -- the byte prefix for storing consumer validators addresses that need to be pruned.
   These are stored as